Family

 Confidence/empowerment as a parent

-Confidence/empowerment as a parent FamilyFor example, confidence to parent effectively and handle child problems; able to make decisions about caring for your child; feel like you are doing a good job as a parent; having a good idea what the job of being a parent is...
+Confidence/empowerment as a parent FamilyFor example, your confidence to parent effectively and handle child problems; ability to make decisions about caring for your child; feeling like you are doing a good job as a parent; having a good idea what the job of being a...

 Question sets for children/young people.
 Some examples include child/young person meeting developmental milestones; lives in a stable and supportive home; is developing the social skills to get along with others; has positive relationships with other children/young people; has a positive sense of culture and identity.